-Students have five years to complete the degree/technical certificate program requirements in the college catalog under which they initially enroll.
+Students have 5 years to complete the degree/technical certificate program requirements in the college catalog under which they initially enroll.
 Students may petition the Vice Chancellor for Academic Affairs to graduate under a different catalog dated after their initial enrollment.
 Students may not graduate under a catalog dated before their initial enrollment.
 Students may petition the Vice Chancellor for Academic Affairs for permission to extend the maximum time period allowed for their graduation.
-This petition will be approved only in exceptional circumstances.